andmoredev/andmoredev/content/blog/websocket-direct-to-agent.md

   stretch = "stretchH"
 +++

 Instead of routing every user message through REST APIs, Lambda functions, and back, what if your browser could talk directly to your AI agent over a persistent WebSocket connection?
 That's exactly what we built with WearCast, a weather-based clothing advisor powered by Amazon Bedrock AgentCore.
-The result: real-time streaming, lower latency, and a dramatically simpler data path, all without sacrificing security.
+The result: real-time streaming, lower latency, and a simpler data path without sacrificing security.

 ## The Problem with the Traditional Approach